guardian/frontend/README.md

     cd frontend
     ```

-2. Run ```./setup.sh``` to install dependencies and compile assets
+2. Run `./setup.sh` to install dependencies and compile assets
 3. All being well, you should be able to [run the app](#run-the-app)

 ### Manual
-Install each of the things listed:
+Install each of the things listed below:

 #### Configuration files